Mega Millions jackpot nears $1 billion after no one wins $785 million grand prize

 There have been 23 drawings since the jackpot was last won on October 14.

 The $940 million is what a winner who takes the annuity option would get.
-That's paid out over 30 annual installments.
-But winners usually choose the cash option, which for Friday's drawing will be at least an estimated $483.5 million.
+That's paid out in 29 annual installments.
+But winners almost always choose the cash option, which for Friday's drawing will be at least an estimated $483.5 million.

 Federal taxes are taken out and, depending on where the winner lives, state taxes are, as well.